robie081/bluewisdom/README.md

 # bluewisdom
+A personal project as I like great quotes of timeless wisdom.
+I practiced responsive and fluid design across different browser widths, mobile first.
-I've used Flex, Grid, Google Material Design for Hamburger Icons One HTML menu with Toggle for responsive and fluid design across different browser widths Accordion Toggle for Main Section with first accordion open by default
+I've used Flex, Grid, Google Material Design for Hamburger Icons.
+The main section is an Accordion Toggle with first accordion open by default.